 Earlier, on all three Cruisers lookouts had been posted to scan the sea for periscopes or any other indication of a U-Boat presence but no such reports had been received and so Captain Drummond believing his ship had hit a mine ordered the other Cruisers to close and take off survivors.

-Captain Wilmot Nicholson aboard the Hogue thought similarly and pulling her alongside he began to lower its boats.
+Captain Wilmot Nicholson aboard the Hogue, a cautious man by nature nonetheless thought similarly and pulling her alongside he began to lower its boats.

 She was to remain upside down in the water for a further 25 minutes before she too sank taking 560 men with her.